ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/toggle-databases-state.dotnet.markdown

 {PANEL: Disable a Database Manually}

+It may sometimes be useful to disable a database manually, through the file system.

-A database can be **disabled manually** through the file system by placing a file (that can be empty) named `disable.marker` in the database directory.
+* To **manually disable** a database simply place a file named `disable.marker` in the database directory.
-You can place the file in the database directory in any way that suits you, e.g. using explorer or a terminal, or creating it using code.
+  The `disable.marker` file can be empty, and can be placed in the database directory in any available method, e.g. using explorer, a terminal, or code.
-{CODE:csharp disable-database-via-file-system@ClientApi\Operations\Server\ToggleDatabasesState.cs /}

-Accessing the database will be prevented until `disable.marker` is removed and the database is reloaded, throwing the following exception:
+* Attempting to use a manually disabled database will generate the following exception:
   `Unable to open database: '{store.Database}', it has been manually disabled via the file: '{disableMarkerPath}'.
   To re-enable, remove the disable.marker and reload the database.`
+* To **enable** a manually disabled database delete `disable.marker` from the database directory and reload the database.

 {PANEL/}